-Requested take estimates were also adjusted to account for typical group size of Risso's dolphin, Atlantic spotted dolphin, and long-finned pilot whale.
-While Level B harassment take is unlikely due to the required mitigation measures (e.g., shutdown/power-down if an animal enters the Level B harassment isopleths), a total of 30 takes of Risso's dolphin, 50 takes of Atlantic spotted dolphin, and 20 takes of pilot whales are requested based on typical group sizes (Atlantic Shores Offshore Wind 2021).
-Adding these additional takes ensures the number of takes authorized is at least equal to the average group size.
+While Level B harassment take is unlikely due to the required mitigation measures (e.g., shutdown/powerdown if an animal enters the Level B harassment isopleths), requested take estimates were adjusted for some species to account for typical group size.
+Table 6-3 provides the mean group size for Risso's dolphin, Atlantic spotted dolphin, and long-finned pilot whale.
+Increasing takes based on group size provides conservative take estimates by ensuring the number of takes authorized is at least equal to the average group size.